Fisch03/monOS/README.md

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_peek.png" />

 # the what
-monOS is a 64-bit monolithic hobby OS written in Rust, themed after the vtuber [Mono Monet](https://www.youtube.com/@MonoMonet) of V4Mirai.
+monOS is a 64-bit monolithic hobby OS written in Rust, inspired by the vtuber [Mono Monet](https://www.youtube.com/@MonoMonet) of V4Mirai.

 ### monoscript
 while monOS may not be written in its own programming language, it comes with one!